AG500/Metaheuristic-project/README.md

 The 2opt algorithm:
 The 2opt algorithm provide a more efficent way to find candidates to the best solution.
 It is very sensible to the initial solution and converge quite quickly.
 So an improvement should be to used it as a "mutation" step for the GA for example.
 Replacing the "Swap Permutation" of JMetalPy by a "2-opt" mutation could increase the efficiency of the algorithm.
 Sadly, i couldn't try this kind of algorithm because of the complexity of the JMetalpy package and time.
 Beside, i tried the 2-opt algorithm using "Py2opt" package.

 The "Py2opt" package need some modifications because it calculate the path without going back to the first city.
 The "calculate path" function of the "Solver" class has to be modified, i called it "Solver2".
-The class "RouteFinder" also need to be modified to call "Solver2" instead of "Solver", called it "RouteFinder2".
+The class "RouteFinder" also need to be modified to call "Solver2" instead of "Solver".
+I called it "RouteFinder2".

+This method converge quicly to a fitness around 10 000 but has trouble going under it.
+That's why i stoped the algorithm after 40 min.
+Resultsare:
+  Fitness : 9 970;  time : 2633 sec

 !!!!!Results!!!!!